Systematic Review on Learning-based Spectral CT: Material Decomposition

 \section{Material Decomposition}

 \sr[1]{{[SR: #1]}} [1]{{#1}} [1]{{#1}}

-Spectral \ac{CT} techniques such as \ac{DECT} and \ac{PCCT} are often used to characterize the materials of the scanned patient or object by decomposing the linear attenuation coefficient into material images $\boldx_m$.
+Spectral \ac{CT} techniques such as \ac{DECT} and \ac{PCCT} are often used to characterize the materials of the scanned patient or object by decomposing the linear attenuation coefficient into material images.
 This process of material decomposition is based on the assumption that the energy dependence of the linear attenuation coefficient in each pixel can be expressed as a linear combination of a small number $M$ of basis functions \cite{alvarez1976energy}.
 The linear attenuation $\mu(\boldr,E)$ can then be modeled as

-where $f_m$ represents the $m$\th{} energy-dependent basis function and $\boldx_m \in \R^J$ is the $m$\th{} material image.
+where $f_m$ represents the $m$\th{} energy-dependent basis function and $x_m$ is the $m$\th{} material image.
 These basis functions describe physical effects such as photoelectric absorption and Compton scattering \cite{alvarez1976energy} or the linear attenuation coefficients of representative materials of the scanned object such as water and bone for patients.
-One or more basis function(s) may also be used to represent a specific contrast agent, e.g., a material with a K-edge discontinuity in its attenuation coefficient in the range of diagnostic energies (30--140) \ac{keV} \cite{roessl2007}.
-The materials images $\boldx_m$ can be represented in the discrete domain as a vector using the pixel basis functions $u_j(\boldr)$ (see Eq.~\eqref{eq:decomp}) with each pixel of the unknown image decomposed into the chosen material basis.
+With this model, two basis functions are sufficient to describe the variations of the linear attenuation coefficients of human tissues with energy \cite{bornefalk2012,alvarez2013,tang2021}.
+One or more basis function(s) may also be used to represent a specific contrast agent, e.g., a material with a K-edge discontinuity in its attenuation coefficient in the range of diagnostic energies (30--140~keV) \cite{roessl2007}.
+The material images $x_m$ can be represented in the discrete domain as a vector using the pixel basis functions $u_j(\boldr)$ (see Eq.~\eqref{eq:decomp}) with each pixel of the unknown image decomposed into the chosen material basis.
 The discrete object model for the basis decomposition is then

 where $x_{j,m}$ is the weight of the $m$\th{} basis function in the $j$\th{} pixel.
 Injecting \eqref{eq:mat_decomp} into \eqref{eq:beer-lambert_binned} links the material decomposition to the expected value (e.g. the number of detected X-ray photons for \ac{PCCT})